- What are closing costs in Florida?

 FHA borrowers are typically charged an up-front mortgage insurance premium (MIP) as well as an annual MIP.
 The up-front premium can be as much as 2.25% of the loan amount, while the annual MIP ranges from 0.45% to 1.05%, depending on the size of the mortgage and the borrower’s credit score.

-In addition to these costs, there are other closing fees that may apply.
+In addition to these costs, other closing fees may apply.
 Lenders may charge a processing fee, a document preparation fee, and a funding fee.
 The processing fee is typically a flat amount, while the other two fees are usually expressed as a percentage of the loan amount.

 Closing costs on a conventional mortgage can be higher or lower than those on an FHA loan, depending on the terms of the mortgage and the lender.
 For example, a lender may charge a lock-in fee or a late payment fee.